 Teaching computer science within a small college requires a faculty member to learn and remain current in the many areas which one is called upon to teach.
 Over the years, I have needed to teach such courses as imperative problem solving (first with Pascal, now C), functional problem solving (with Scheme), object-oriented problem solving (with Java), discrete mathematics, architecture, artificial intelligence, operating systems, programming language concepts, program verification, sequential and parallel algorithms, elements of databases, software development/engineering, and the theory of computation.

 Beyond on-going professional development, I devote considerable time and effort to matters of pedagogy and curricular development.
-For example, since 1991, my approach for CS1 has involved lab-based collaborative learning, and I have documented the success of this approach in several peer-reviewed papers.
+For example, since 1992, my approach for CS1 has involved lab-based collaborative learning, and I have documented the success of this approach in several peer-reviewed papers.
 More generally, I am constantly experimenting with different classroom formats and approaches, trying new combinations of team and small-group work, Web-based materials, oral presentations, and written assignments.
-This activity forms the basis for many of my 50 columns on curricula and classroom teaching, first appearing in the SIGCSE Bulletin in 1997 and now in ACM Inroads.
-My work in computing education also informs my activities as an Associate Editor for ACM Inroads — a role I have filled since the magazine was established by ACM in 2010.
+This activity forms the basis for many of my 56+ columns on curricula and classroom teaching, first appearing in the SIGCSE Bulletin in 1997 and now in ACM Inroads.
+Over the past year, I have worked to collect, update, and expand these columns into a book on the teaching of computing.
+Based on my columns, refined by my extensive experience and informed by computing-education research, is expected to be published by Taylor and Francis in about March 2018.
+In addition, my work in computing education informs my activities as an Associate Editor for ACM Inroads — a role I have filled since the magazine was established by ACM in 2010.

 As part of my strong interest in curricular issues, I am a long-standing member of the Liberal Arts Computer Science Consortium, originally funded by the Sloan Foundation.
 Over the years, this group has collaborated on a range of published papers, such as "A Revised Model Curriculum for a Liberal Arts Degree in Computer Science" [CACM, December 1996], which G. Michael Schneider and I facilitated, and the "2007 Model Curriculum for a Liberal Arts Degree in Computer Science" [JERIC, 2007].
 Other curricular activities include reviewing Computing Curricula 1991 by the ACM/IEEE-CS, serving on groups contributing to the development of Curricula 2001 and 2013 by ACM/IEEE-CS, and chairing the Program Study Group on Computing and Computational Science for the Mathematical Association of America.